 Suitable staff support people.
 There are thorough recruitment processes that ensure staff are suitable to work in the service.
 There is a robust training system in place, and there are clinical psychologists based in the home to support staff with learning and supervision needs.
 Staff are supported to work through training materials on a wide range of subjects including specialist training relating to the people they support.
 Staff told us that there are times when they are short staffed due to unplanned absences.
 We saw that there were occasions where staffing levels are impacted by short notice absences.
 Agency staff is sometimes used to meet staffing levels but this affects the continuity of care people receive.
-The management team informed us that staff recruitment is ongoing at the service.
+We are mindful that there is currently a shortfall of care staff across sector.
+We are satisfied that the provider is taking all steps necessary to keep staffing levels as consistent as possible.

 There are good systems in place to support staff, for example regular supervisions, emails to update staff on changes in practice and other offers of support.
-The home has been without a permanent manager for over 6 months.
-The deputy manager has been covering this role with support from the wider team.
-Staff and people told us this had not had a major impact but were looking forward to having one regular manager.
-A manager has been recruited and was due to start the following week.
+The home has a manager in post.
 Overall staff told us they feel well supported by the management team.
+We had some feedback around lone working and staffing levels that we fed back to the provider.

 People express any concerns and know they will be listened to.
 We saw that people are given information on their rights to complain when they first visit and the complaints procedure is clear and included in the service user guide.
-A log of complaints is maintained and it is clear that any issues are addressed promptly People told us that they were happy at the home and that they had no complaints and we saw that they had no hesitation in expressing their views and opinions to staff or the manager.
-We saw that the provider was very responsive to any issues raised by people living in the service or staff or as a result of routine monitoring, complaints received or following incidents.
+A log of complaints is maintained and it is clear that any issues are addressed promptly.
+People told us that they were happy at the home and that they had no complaints and we saw that they had no hesitation in expressing their views and opinions to staff or the manager.
+We saw that the provider was very responsive to any issues raised by people living in the service or staff or as a result of routine monitoring, complaints received or following incidents

 The provider has strong quality assurance processes.
 There are audits in place so key aspects of care can be monitored, for example, care plans, risk assessments, medication and infection control.
 The Responsible Individual (RI) carries out three monthly visits to the service and talks with people and staff.
 The RI reports show oversight of many aspects of the service, which helps to ensure quality of care is at the forefront of the service.